Famous Dave's Barbecue Party Cookbook

 Remove the roast from the cooker.
 Leave covered with foil and let rest for 10 minutes before serving.

 I noted in my cooking log that the pot roast looked dark, moist, and very tender.
 There was a small smoke ring in the meat and plenty of thin gravy in the bottom of the pan.
 The meat had a subtle smoky flavor, the potatoes were tender, and the carrots were done perfectly and not mushy.
-The onion was soft and held together at the root end.

 Back to Cooking Topics